festusebin/daily-morning-challenge/README.md

 # daily-morning-challenge
 Morning Challenge Repository

-<p>creating a directory. craeting a file. checking a working directory and list of contents</p>
+<p>creating a directory. creataing a file. checking a working directory and list of contents</p>